tmlye/dotfiles/README.md

 ```
 and then execute the script.
 This should symlink all the files in the `~/.dotfiles` directory to the correct
 locations in your home folder.
 Backups will be saved as filename.backup.
+If you want to use the browser or mail files, you'll have to symlink them manually.

 ### Awesome